 Review of Kogan TVs

 Since being founded in 2006, Kogan has become one of the largest online department stores in Australia.
-It sells tens of thousands of products every year, mainly specialising in consumer electronics.
-You might have heard of Kogan when it acquired Dick Smith’s online store in 2016.
+It sells tens of thousands of items every year, mainly specialising in consumer electronics.
+You might have heard that Kogan also acquired Dick Smith’s online store in 2016.

 There are 23 Kogan TVs listed on its website, which can be separated into three different categories: